Remi-Gau/eCobidas/how_to_render_the_checklist.md

 # How to render the checklist

 This is a quick "how to" to render the checklist.
-If you want details on how implementation scroll down to the relevant section below
+If you want details on implementation, scroll down to the relevant section below

 ## How to